 6.7.1.2 Minimum requirement

-For the parameters specified in table 6.7.1.1-1, the power in the pass band shall not increase with more than 10 dB at the output of the repeater as measured with 1 MHz measurement bandwidth, compared to the level obtained without interfering signals applied.
+For the parameters specified in table 6.7.1.1-1, the power in the passband shall not increase with more than 10 dB at the output of the repeater as measured with 1 MHz measurement bandwidth, compared to the level obtained without interfering signals applied.

-The core requirement is applicable for all frequency separation possibilities between the two interfering signals that cause the 3rd order intermodulation product to fall into the pass band.
+The core requirement is applicable for all frequency separation possibilities between the two interfering signals that cause the 3rd order intermodulation product to fall into the passband.

 Table 6.7.1.2-1 specifies the parameters for two interfering signals, where:

-- f1 offset is the offset from the channel edge frequency of the first or last channel in the pass band of the closer carrier.
+- f1 offset is the offset from the channel edge frequency of the first or last channel in the passband of the closer carrier.

 Table 6.7.1.2-1: Input intermodulation requirement